 By Kate Savage

 I have a suspicion about the kind of books you ache to read on the river.
-I suspect that river reads are the opposite of their popular-girl cousins, the ‘beach reads.’
+I suspect that our reads for the river are the opposite of your popular-girl cousins, the ‘beach reads.’
 Beach reads are mindless; the books of the river have a mind.
 Beach reads are about escaping your life; river reads are about finding it.

 I suspect a secret collusion between the running water and the running words.
 This is why our podunk towns and fly-over spaces have captured some of the best literary minds of the century.
 They plant themselves on the shifting shores of these rivers and call it home.

 Whether you read the local river-stories or connect to those from the other side of the world, don’t go down the river without a book.
-Find an empty corner of your dry-bag and a spare ziploc for one or two of these:
+Find an empty corner of your dry-bag and a spare ziploc for one or two of these reads for the river:

 Raven’s Exile: A Season on the Green River, by Ellen Meloy: